 In addition to big retail names like Nordstrom, Belk and Macy’s, as well as furnishings resources like Crate & Barrel, Pottery Barn, West Elm and Restoration Hardware, several Triangle-based boutiques can be found throughout the mall and its surrounding plazas.
 Even if you don’t need a gift for someone else, it is nearly impossible to leave Light Years Jewelry or The Artisan Collective empty-handed.
 Treat yourself to a massage at Massage Envy or a pedicure at Noire Nail Bar, then check out the seasonal decor, snacks and drinks at Cost Plus World Market or pick up a bath bomb at LUSH for the ultimate self-care Sunday.

 Need a break from shopping?
 Take a walk on the American Tobacco Trail, a 22-mile paved trail that follows the former American Tobacco Company’s railroad route (you can take it all the way from the vibrant American Tobacco Campus in downtown Durham south into Wake and Chatham Counties).
-Or, unwind with a movie at AMC Theater 17.
-Plan a creative date night with a cooking class at Sur La Table followed by a bite and cocktail at Harvest 18, a farm-to-table eatery featuring a seasonally-driven menu.
-Feeling something more casual?
-Pop in to Los Tres Magueyes for quesadillas and margaritas.
+Or, unwind with a movie at AMC Theater 17 followed by quesadillas and margaritas at Los Tres Magueyes.

-A short drive from the mall, the open-air produce market Perkins Orchard has been open for over 50 years and features a killer daily deal: as much produce as you can fit in a bag for $25.
+A short drive from the mall, the open-air produce market Perkins Orchard has been open for more than 50 years and features a killer daily deal: as much produce as you can fit in a bag for $25 (plus a bonus item like jam or a pineapple).
 Nearby in the Sutton Station shopping center, don’t miss Bua Thai for authentic sticky rice, crispy spring rolls and perfectly spiced curry dishes.
 Next door, The Wine Cellar offers weekly tasting events and a distinctive selection of wines from around the world.
 Top the night off with a gelato from Dulce Cafe or a giant slice of cake from Nantucket Grill.

 What is the Research Triangle Park?